docker-hy/docker-hy.github.io/part0.md

 The course is composed of 4 parts, first of which is 0 and contains the pre-requisites for doing any of the exercises.
 The parts should take 5-25 hours each.

+Remember to enrol for the course through courses page: <https://courses.helsinki.fi/en/aytkt21025en/129059389>.
+After filling the form **it will take 1 day for your registration to activate** and after that you'll get access to the last exercise through moodle.
+This is required to get the credits.

 ### Grading ##

 Passing this course requires you to do the required exercises for each credit.
 This course is worth 1-3 credits depending on the completed parts.